S4GConsulting/eXec-Ray/README.md

     *Leave other fields as presented*

     *This will lunch a Salesforce login window to authorize our app to be used in your org in your name.
 If you get the error "error=invalid_client_id&error_description=client%20identifier%20invalid" is because the connected app is being published.
 Please wait some minutes and try to save again with the same information*

+4. Assign de eXex-Ray permission set to the people that will use the app.
+Take in account that the permission set only give access to the app, needed permissions to see elements are not included.

 FAQ
 ===

-If one of your questions isn't answered below, please search and comment on [existing issues](/issues?utf8=%E2%9C%93&q=is%3Aissue) before opening a new one.
+If one of your questions isn't answered below, please search and comment on [existing issues](/issues?q=is%3Aissue+is%3Aopen) before opening a new one.
 Thanks!

-Please have a look at the [CONTRIBUTING](https://github.com/S4GConsulting/beehive-kamehameha/blob/main/contributing.md) guidelines.
+Please have a look at the [CONTRIBUTING](contributing.md) guidelines.

 Credits
 =======